mbarcia/drupsible-samba/README.md

 # drupsible-samba
 Drupsible role for installing Samba inside a Vagrant guest running on a Windows host.
 Its main purpose is to overcome the known limitations and pitfalls of the vboxsf and NFS sync'ed folders of Vagrant.

-This role installs and configures smbd and nmbd services, and creates two shares:
+This role installs and configures smbd and nmbd services, and creates 3 shares:
-- app shared folder
+- app
-- vagrant home shared folder
+- home
+- roles

+All the shares allow guest read/write access, and new files/dirs are created with the proper permissions inside the guest.

 ## Work your Drupal code
 You will notice a new "LOCAL" server in your network when the Vagrant VM is up.
-This server will have these two shared folders inside, for example:
+This server will have these shared folders inside.
-- local.mygreatwebsite.com app
-- local.mygreatwebsite.com vagrant home

-The shares are named after the ``samba_webhost`` and ``samba_webdomain`` configured in the inventory file ``ansible/inventory/<app_name>-local``

-The app share is the important one, but you still have access to the home folder in case you want to make changes to the Vagrantfile or ansible/requirements.yml file.
+The app share is the important one, but you still have access to the home folder in case you want to make changes there.

-Open ``local.<samba_webdomain>.com app`` and you will see a list of folders, something like this:
+Open ``app`` and you will see a list of folders, something like this:
 - logs
 - public_html
 - public\_html.20160114_1138